-3. Please keep questions relevant.
-We suggest searching for the answer to your question before posting.
-If the search does not return helpful information, then we welcome your question.
-Please post your question to the board that best fits your topic area, and only post your question once.
-Our moderators have the option to move your post if it’s a better fit on another board.

 4. Stay on topic.
 If you have a new topic, we suggest starting a new thread rather than interrupting an ongoing conversation.
 Please note that our moderators may close your topic if there is no response for longer than 2 weeks.

-5. Use Kudos.
-Don’t be shy about giving Kudos for comments that you find useful.
+5. Use Upvotes.
+Don’t be shy about voting for comments that you find useful.
 It’s a great way of participating in the community, and it greatly helps those generating content know what’s working and what’s not.

-6. Accept helpful answers.
+6. Mark as Answer.
 If you ask a question, then we strongly encourage you to identify the answer that best addresses your question as an “Answer”.
 Marking a reply as an answer helps our community identify content that solves user’s problems and makes interesting material more prominent and easy to access.

 7. Please keep things legal.
 Do not post anything that would violate any contractual or legal requirements.
 This includes everything from NDA covered materials to anything that might violate local or international laws.
-Please bring any suspected violations to the moderators’ attention using the “Report Inappropriate Content" feature.
+Please bring any suspected violations to the moderators’ attention using the “Flag" feature.
 Note that by posting to this public site, you are agreeing that the material becomes the property of Silicon Labs.

-*Second capture*